Muhammadurasheed/confirmit-monorepo/demo.md

 [**Upload a legitimate receipt**]

-I'm gonna be uploading the original Opay receipt I edited and the fake one to our platform right now.
+I'm gonna be uploading the original Opay receipt I edited and the fake one to our platform and.
 Our AI is now doing something really interesting - it's running forensic analysis on this image.

 [**Point to real-time progress indicators**]

 See this?
 It's checking:
 - OCR extraction - reading every character on the receipt
 - Metadata forensics - examining the image properties
-- Manipulation detection - looking for signs of edits
+- Manipulation detection - looking for signs of Photoshop edits
 - Merchant verification - cross-referencing against our database of verified businesses

 And... there we go.